benstepp/website/readme.md

 $ npm install
 $ bower install
 ```
+The Kadala Simulator project requires my [d3sim](//github.com/benstepp/d3sim) repo to be cloned into the public/libs directory.

 #####Setting up the server
 Riftevents is simple just run the following from the base directory.